Dr. Sultana Nurun Nahar

 • Publications in DES lines and astrophysical applications

-• The method is based on extention of the Unified Theory for total electron-ion recombination.
+• The method is based on extension of the Unified Theory for total electron-ion recombination.

 • Group Members (past and present):